Considerated/Discord.JS-Handler-Template/README.md

 * When you're done setting up your token and prefix, make sure to customize your bot like the bot's embed colour and it's footer.
 * Now, comes up installing required modules.
 If you don't want the trouble of learning the dependencies and understanding it, just run `npm install`.
 * You're good to go!
 Run `node .` to run the bot!

+## Note: This github repository is deprecated and archived.
+A new template will be added soon :)